PHCY5613 Management and Economics in Pharmacy

-  - This unit provides an overview of pharmacy management issues that are relevant to day-to-day pharmacy business operations.
+- This unit provides an introduction to business and management skills relevant to community and hospital pharmacy operations.

-- Indicative assessments in this unit are as follows: (1) development of a business case; (2) participation in an ethics debate on a management issue; and (3) final written assessment.
+- Indicative assessments in this unit are as follows: (1) assignment; (2) oral presentation/s; and (3) test.
 Further information is available in the unit outline.